Last Updated on April 2, 2021 by Helga Dosa

 You see, to us Italian, kale is not only cavolo nero, but also cavolo toscano, and you know why?
 Well, because of how popular it is in the region’s traditional cuisine.

-As many other recipes of this sort, ribollita was created to make a nutritious meal with leftovers and cheap, readily available produce.
+Like many other recipes of this sort, ribollita was created to make a nutritious meal with leftovers and cheap, readily available produce.
 Apparently, the first Ribollita-like soups were made in the Middle Ages with bread and cavolo nero only.
 They were made in large quantities, usually on Fridays when religious precepts said no animal products could be consumed, then “reinforced” with stale bread until the Sunday, following a method typical of other old recipes, such as the Neapolitan insalata di rinforzo.

 With time, beans were added to the kale and the bread, to make the recipe even more rich and stomach filling.

-If you prefer soups, but you’d like something different from ribollita, then you could try a simple cavolo nero, cannellini beans and parmesan soup, or match it with potatoes, for an even earthier result.
+If you prefer soups, but you’d like something different from ribollita, then you could try a simple cavolo nero, cannellini beans, and parmesan soup, or match it with potatoes, for an even earthier result.

 Even if cavolo nero is a quintessentially Winter produce, nothing says you can’t enjoy it in cold dishes, too.
 As our hipster friends like to tell us, salads with kale are delicious, but Italy’s country people have known that for centuries.
 Sliced very thin, kale adds texture and richness to salads made with other types of cabbage and walnuts, for instance.